 Cancer also seems to be related to poor oral health.
-Researchers found in a study of 48.000 male health professionals aged 40 to 75, that people with a history of the Periodontal disease had an increased risk for lung, kidney and pancreas cancer.
-This study was published in “The Lancet Oncology” by researchers at Harvard Medical School.
+Researchers found in a study of 48.000 male health professionals aged 40 to 75, that people with a history of Periodontal disease had an increased risk for lung, kidney, and pancreas cancer.
+Researchers at Harvard Medical School published this study in “The Lancet Oncology”.

-People who have been diagnosed with Diabetes should take special care of their oral health.
+People who have been diagnosed with diabetes should take special care of their oral health.

-Having a healthy mouth can prevent the complications and consequences associated with Diabetes.
+Having a healthy mouth can prevent the complications, and consequences associated with diabetes.